 21. Physician Assistant (PA)

 The role and job title of Physician Assistant (also sometimes referred to as Physician Associate) is quite new in Australia.
-It’s believed that there will be a growing number of these professionals integrated in the country’s healthcare system in the future.
+A growing number of these professionals may be integrated in the country’s healthcare system.
 Physician Assistants are educated in medical schools, and work under the direction of (and in collaboration with) physicians.
-They can be authorised to carry out duties such as patient examination, providing references to specialists, assisting during surgery, creating management plans, ordering patient treatment, and interpreting imaging and tests.
+They can be authorised to examine patients, provide references to specialists, assist during surgery, create management plans, order patient treatment, and interpret imaging and tests.
 At the moment, James Cook University is the only university offering an education and training program for Physician Assistants.